austinv11/ERC-Pipeline/README.md

 * If you want to only run ERCs on specific pairs of proteins, you can pass the `--align-pair /path/to/align1.fasta /path/to/align2.fasta` option as many times as needed.

+* To specify the number of CPU cores to run with, use the `-n` argument.

 * If your sequence data are already prepared, you can use `--skip-align` and `--skip-trim` to skip alignment and trimming of alignments, respectively.